mcneel/developer.rhino3d.com/_guide_topics/compute/deploy-to-iis.md

    $F="/bootstrap_step-2.zip";$T="$($Env:temp)\tmp$([convert]::tostring((get-random 65535),16).padleft(4,'0')).tmp"; New-Item -ItemType Directory -Path $T; iwr -useb https://raw.githubusercontent.com/mcneel/compute.rhino3d/master/script/production/bootstrap_step-2.zip -outfile $T$F; Expand-Archive $T$F -DestinationPath $T; Remove-Item $T$F;& "$T\boostrap_step-2.ps1"
    ```

-1. At the end of the step 2 installation script, you should see the message *"Congratulations!
-All components have now been installed."
-This will be followed by some instructions about how to install 3rd party plugins so that they will work properly with Rhino.Compute.
+1. At the end of the step 2 installation script, you should see the message *Congratulations!
+All components have now been installed.* This will be followed by some instructions about how to install 3rd party plugins so that they will work properly with Rhino.Compute.
 Please take note of the new **Username** and **Password** which will be required when logging back in to install any additional plugin.

-## Updating The Deployment
-If you have already setup Rhino.Compute and/or IIS on this machine, you may need to periodically update Rhino and/or the Rhino.Compute build files to the latest version.
-Follow the steps below to update these applications.

-### Update Rhino

-1. Click on the Windows Start menu and type in "Powershell".
-In the menu that appears, right-click on the **Windows Powershell app** and choose **Run As Administrator**.

-1. **Copy and paste** the command below into the Powershell prompt and hit **Enter**.
-This command will download the latest version of Rhino for Windows.
-Note: you will be prompted to enter your **Email Address** so please have that information available.

-    ```powershell
-iwr -useb https://raw.githubusercontent.com/mcneel/compute.rhino3d/master/script/production/module_update_rhino.ps1 -outfile update_rhino.ps1; .\update_rhino.ps1
-    ```

-### Update Compute

-1. Click on the Windows Start menu and type in "Powershell".
-In the menu that appears, right-click on the **Windows Powershell app** and choose **Run As Administrator**.

-1. **Copy and paste** the command below into the Powershell prompt and hit **Enter**.
-This command will download the latest version of Rhino.Compute.

-    ```powershell
-iwr -useb https://raw.githubusercontent.com/mcneel/compute.rhino3d/master/script/production/module_update_compute.ps1 -outfile update_compute.ps1; .\update_compute.ps1
-    ```

 ## Testing the app